Former TV host Carlos Watson gets nearly 10 years in prison in case about failed startup Ozy Media

 So extreme that another Ozy executive impersonated a YouTube executive to hype Ozy to investment bankers — while Watson coached him, prosecutors said.

 Watson, 55, and the now-defunct company were found guilty last summer of charges including wire fraud conspiracy.
-He has denied the allegations.
+He has denied the allegations and plans to appeal.

+“I loved what we built with Ozy,” he said in court Monday, initially addressing supporters in the audience before the judge suggested he turn around.
+Watson told the judge he was a target of “selective prosecution” as a Black entrepreneur in Silicon Valley, where African American executives have been disproportionately few, and called the case “a modern lynching.”

+“I made mistakes.
+I'm very, very sorry that people are hurt, myself included,” he said, but “I don't think it's fair.”

-Watson, who has been free on $3 million bond, faced a mandatory minimum sentence of two years in prison and potentially as much as 37 years.
+Watson, who faced a mandatory minimum sentence of two years in prison and potentially as much as 37 years, remains free for now on $3 million bond.
+He is to surrender to prison in the coming months.

 Prosecutors accused the former cable news commentator and host of playing a leading role in a scheme to deceive Ozy investors and lenders by inflating revenue numbers, touting deals and offers that were nonexistent or not finalized, and flashing other false indications of Ozy's success.